DorsetDigital/silverstripe-amppages/README.md

 # Credits
-Very much inspired by [Silverstripe AMP HTML for SS3](https://github.com/thezenmonkey/silverstripe-amp) Silverstripe Slack users for their patient assistance [Slack channel signup](https://www.silverstripe.org/community/slack-signup/)
+* Very much inspired by [Silverstripe AMP HTML for SS3](https://github.com/thezenmonkey/silverstripe-amp)
+* Thanks to the Silverstripe Slack users for their patient assistance [Slack channel signup](https://www.silverstripe.org/community/slack-signup/)
-As always, thanks to the core team for all their hard work.
+* As always, thanks to the core team for all their hard work.